 When it comes to stroke, time is vital.
 The faster you're diagnosed and treated, the better.
 With a special team that’s available day or night, we're ready for you 24/7.
 You'll receive fast, high-quality, effective treatment, no matter which one of our emergency departments you arrive at.
 If you need advanced treatment, you will be transferred to Bronson Methodist Hospital.

 Award-winning stroke care

-Bronson Methodist Hospital is one of America's 100 Best Hospitals for Stroke Care (Healthgrades, 2017) and is certified by The Joint Commission as a Comprehensive Stroke Center.
+Bronson Methodist Hospital is certified by The Joint Commission as a Comprehensive Stroke Center (2017 - present).
 If your loved one needs care following a stroke, we provide high-quality rehabilitation and home care options that are among the region’s best.